mishushakov/dialogflow-web-v2/README.md

 ## Frequently Asked Questions

-- Q: I changed the token and the responses are the same as with previous token
+- Q: I changed the gateway url and the responses are the same as with yours
 - A: Make sure you have **cleaned your cache** and **rebuilt your app**.
 In Safari go to "Develop" > "Empty Caches".
 In Chrome: "Developer Tools" > "Application" > "Clear storage" > "Clear site data"

-# Have fun using the app!
+# Have fun using the product!